graphikDB/graphik/README.md

 service GraphService {
   // Ping returns PONG if the server is health rpc Ping(google.protobuf.Empty) returns(Pong) {}
-  // JoinCluster Joins the raft node to the cluster rpc JoinCluster(RaftNode) returns(google.protobuf.Empty) {}
   // GetSchema gets schema about the Graph node & edge types rpc GetSchema(google.protobuf.Empty) returns(Schema){}
- // Me returns a NodeDetail of the currently logged in user(the subject of the JWT) rpc Me(MeFilter) returns(NodeDetail){}
+ // Me returns a NodeDetail of the currently logged in identity(the subject of the JWT) rpc Me(MeFilter) returns(NodeDetail){}
   // CreateNode creates a node in the graph rpc CreateNode(NodeConstructor) returns(Node){}